 We used our Japan Rail Pass 🔗 to travel to Ibusuki.
-We boarded the 7:51 AM Nanohana Rapid Service at Kagoshima-Chūō Station and travelled on the Ibusuki Makurazaki Line along the eastern coast of Satsuma Peninsula till Ibusuki Station.
+We boarded the 7:51 AM Nanohana Rapid Service at Kagoshima-Chūō Station and traveled on the Ibusuki Makurazaki Line along the eastern coast of the Satsuma Peninsula to Ibusuki Station.
 It took us a little more than an hour to get there.

-Ibusuki appeared to be a quite, laid back town.
-We walked through the peaceful local neighbourhoods which had very rustic feel and were very different that anything we had seen in Japan thus far.
-Saraku Sand Bath Hall was about a 20 minute away by foot away from Ibusuki Station.
+Ibusuki appeared to be a quiet, laid-back town.
+We walked through the peaceful local neighborhoods, which had a very rustic feel and were very different from anything we had seen in Japan thus far.
+Saraku Sand Bath Hall was about a 20-minute walk away from Ibusuki Station.

-Ibusuki’s claim to fame was sunamushi or sand bath.
-It is the only place, not just in Japan, but in the entire world where you can experience this.
-Saraku Sand Bath Hall was onsen that provided the sunamushi right by the water’s edge.
-The fee was ¥1080 per person.
-In addition to that we paid ¥120 for purchasing a hand towel for your face and head and ¥200 for renting a bath towel which was convenient so we didn’t have to carry it with us.
+Ibusuki’s claim to fame is sunamushi, or sand bath.
+It is the only place—not just in Japan, but in the entire world—where you can experience this.
+Saraku Sand Bath Hall was an onsen that provided the sunamushi right by the water’s edge.
+The fee was ¥1,080 per person.
+In addition to that, we paid ¥120 to purchase a hand towel for the face and head, and ¥200 for renting a bath towel, which was convenient as we didn’t have to carry our own.

-We walked back to Ibusuki Station after that but there were no seat available on the immediate next train back and we couldn’t board this particular train without reservations.
-So waited for the next train and had some time to kill.
+We walked back to Ibusuki Station afterward, but there were no seats available on the immediate next train back, and we couldn’t board that particular train without reservations.
+So, we waited for the next train and had some time to kill.
 The Ibusuki Ekimae Foot Bath was right next to the station.
-Of course, after the sunamushi and onsen experience, this wasn’t as enticing.
-But we spent some time there as we waited for our train back.
+Of course, after the sunamushi and onsen experience, this wasn’t as enticing, but we spent some time there as we waited for our ride.

-With our Japan Rail Pass 🔗, we boarded the 11:28 AM Nanohana Rapid Service to Kagoshima-Chūō Station.
-Like the journey here, we travelled parallel the eastern coast of Satsuma Peninsula and had great views of the sea, the other side of the bay and also Sakurajima.
-It took a little more than 1 hour to get back.
+With our Japan Rail Pass 🔗, we boarded the 11:28 AM Nanohana Rapid Service back to Kagoshima-Chūō Station.
+Like the journey there, we traveled parallel to the eastern coast of the Satsuma Peninsula and had great views of the sea, the other side of the bay, and Sakurajima.
+It took a little more than an hour to get back.

-After reaching Kagoshima-Chūō, our plan was to visit to Sakurajima, an active volcano, in fact the most active one in Japan.
+After reaching Kagoshima-Chūō, our plan was to visit Sakurajima, an active volcano—in fact, the most active one in Japan.
 We took the tram from Kagoshima-Chūō Eki Mae to Suizokukanguchi and then walked to the Sakurajima Ferry Kagoshima Port.
 The Sakurajima Ferry ride was about 15 minutes.

-We decided to take the Sakurajima Island View Bus which would take us around the main spots in the west region of Sakurajima.
-We bought the tickets and boarded the bus at Sakurajima Ferry Terminal.
+We decided to take the Sakurajima Island View Bus, which takes passengers around the main spots in the western region of Sakurajima.
+We bought the tickets and boarded the bus at the Sakurajima Ferry Terminal.
 Our first stop was the Karasujima Observatory.
-From here we could see panoramic views of the mountain with volcanic eruptions of steam and/or white ash clearly visible.
-A short ride later we stopped at the Akamizu Observatory Square with a scenic park and the ‘Portrait of Screaming’ monument.
+From here, we could see panoramic views of the mountain, with volcanic eruptions of steam and white ash clearly visible.
+A short ride later, we stopped at the Akamizu Scenic Square, which features a scenic park and the “Portrait of a Shout” monument.

 After a while there, our bus climbed the mountain road and reached the Yunohira Observatory, the highest point on Sakurajima accessible to the public.
-This was as close to the volcano as we could get and it was nice to see the mountain up close.
-We stopped here for a good amount of time and we got to walk around and enjoy the vistas.
+This was as close to the volcano as we could get, and it was impressive to see the peak up close.
+We stopped here for a good amount of time, giving us a chance to walk around and enjoy the vistas.

-The bus then headed back down and we crossed the Sakurajima Ferry Terminal and got off the bus at Sakurajima Visitor Center.
-It had a small hall with information and a theater with a film on Sakurajima.
+The bus then headed back down, passed the Sakurajima Ferry Terminal, and dropped us off at the Sakurajima Visitor Center.
+It had a small hall with information and a theater showing a film about Sakurajima.
 We also saw a model of the large white radish that Sakurajima is famous for.

-Sakurajima Lava Nagisa Park & Footbath was a short walk from the Sakurajima Visitor Center.
-This was Japan’s largest footbath at around 100 meters with nice views of the Kinko Bay and Sakurajima.
-We spent some time there soaking our feet in the hot spring water and then walked back to the Sakurajima Ferry Terminal for the ride back to Kagoshima.
+The Sakurajima Volcanic Shore Park and Footbath was a short walk from the Visitor Center.
+At around 100 meters, this is Japan’s largest footbath, offering nice views of Kinko Bay and Sakurajima.
+We spent some time there soaking our feet in the hot spring water and then walked back to the terminal for the ride back to Kagoshima.

-We walked around the city and visited Daiso, which was the Japanese equivalent of a dollar store.
-They had a variety of items priced from ¥100 upwards.
-After spending some time there and shopping for trinkets and souvenirs we went to Sukiya Kagoshima Tenmonkan Restaurant for dinner.
+We walked around the city and visited Daiso, the Japanese equivalent of a dollar store.
+They had a massive variety of items priced from ¥100 upwards.
+After shopping for trinkets and souvenirs, we went to Sukiya Kagoshima Tenmonkan Restaurant for dinner.

 We took the tram back from Izurodori to Kagoshima-Chūō Eki Mae and walked back to the Toyoko Inn.
-For the second night here we got an even bigger room with two beds.
-There was also a lounge area in the room and bathroom was more or less the same size as the previous one.
-We had breakfast only on the first day there and it was mostly Japanese fare.
+For our second night, we got an even bigger room with two beds and a lounge area.
+The bathroom was more or less the same size as the previous one.
+We had breakfast only on the first day, which consisted mostly of Japanese fare.

 🧖🏽♂️ Saraku Sand Bath Hall